-The HRIP Act protects the privacy of an individual's health information held by the public and private sectors, enables individuals to gain access to their information, and provides an accessible framework for the resolution of complaints regarding the handling of health information.
+The HRIP Act protects health records and information by protecting the privacy of an individual's health information held by the public and private sectors, enables individuals to gain access to their information and provides an accessible framework for the resolution of complaints regarding the handling of health information.
 The 15 Health Privacy Principles are legal obligations that agencies must abide by when collecting, holding, using and disclosing a person's health information.